htmlburger/carbon-fields-docs/documentation/10-containers/30-theme-options.md

 # Theme Options

 Theme option containers are used to add pages with options in the back-end.
 Field data is stored as [options](http://codex.wordpress.org/Option_Reference).
+Note that by default only users with the `manage_options` capability have access to this container.
+In order to override this behavior please refer to the `carbon_fields_theme_options_container_admin_only_access` filter in the Hooks section.

 By default, theme options containers automatically create main page in the admin area menu named **“Theme Options”**.
 In most cases these default settings are sufficient, but if you need to change the title or the location of a page in the menu, read the **“Multiple option pages”** section below.